aw-leigh/comfyui-frame-deleter/README.md

 ## How it works

 When execution reaches the node, the Python backend saves each frame as a temporary JPEG and sends their filenames to the frontend over ComfyUI's WebSocket.
 The node thread then waits on a `threading.Event`.
 The JavaScript extension receives the filenames, loads previews via the `/view` endpoint, and renders the interactive UI.
 When you confirm your selections, the frontend POSTs the list of frame indices to `/frame_deleter/confirm`, the backend wakes up, filters the tensor batch, and temporary files are cleaned up on a background thread.
 Stale temp files from any previous crashed session are also removed automatically on startup.

+Preview mode is implemented entirely in the frontend — the scrubber and navigation controls remap their 0→1 range onto an array of only the non-dropped frame indices, so no additional data is sent to or from the backend.

 ---